A Google School

 As the Covid 19 crisis has demonstrated, Google schools like JHGS, with one-to-one devices for students have been very effective in supporting learning despite school closures.

-Our Year 7 presentation from October 6th 2020 is linked here and will be available to view for two weeks.
+Our Year 7 presentation from October 6th 2020 is linked here to give you an overview.

 ‘Bring your own device’ (BYOD) in the Sixth Form